 1. Findings.
 What was measured, what was visually verified, what was photographed.
 Numbers, not adjectives.

 2. Condition rating per component.
-Tank, baffles, lids, risers, drain field, lines — each gets rated good / acceptable / needs attention / failing.
+Tank, baffles, lids, risers, drain field, and lines each get rated good / acceptable / needs attention / failing.

 3. Estimated remaining life and cost forecast.
 A drain field with 5 to 10 years of life left looks very different in your offer than one with 15 to 20 years left.
 The report should put a realistic number on it.